-To this end, this report focuses on both OC CEDS traditional "Red Zones" and CERF "Disinvested Communities".
+To this end, this report focuses on both OC CEDS traditic al "Red Zones" and CERF "Disinvested Communities".
 Similar to the "Red Zones" identified in previous iterations of this report, Disinvested Communities are census tracts which scored in the worst 25 percent of Orange County census tracts based on a number of economic, social and environmental factors.
-While the number of Red Zones declined from 71 in the 2013-2018 CEDS to 55 in the 2019-2023 CEDS and further to 48 in this 2024-2029 CEDS, CERF has identified 92 Disinvested Community census tracts that are worthy of consideration for economic development investments that will pay dividends in the coming years.
+While the number of Red Zones declined from 71 in the 2013-2018 CEDS to 55 in the 2019-2023 CEDS and further to 25 in this 2024-2029 CEDS, CERF has identified 92 Disinvested Community census that are worthy of consideration for economic development investments that are visited in the coming years.

-Focusing local policymaker and stakeholder efforts on improving economic, social, health and environmental conditions in these Disinvested Communities both improves the lives of community members and benefits all Orange County residents and businesses.
-As such, this report has identified five major goals including:
+Focusing local policymaker and stakeholde of orts on improving economic, social, health and environmental conditions in these Disin ested Communities both improves the lives of community members and penefit all Orange County residents and businesses.
+As such, this report has identified in an ajor goals including: